An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland: Abstract

 \section{Abstract}

 {We report an \emph{in situ} measurement of the electric field attenuation length $L_\alpha$ at radio frequencies for the bulk ice at Summit Station, Greenland, made by broadcasting radio-frequency signals vertically through the ice and measuring the relative power in the return ground bounce signal.
 We find the depth-averaged field attenuation length to be \mbox{$\langle L_\alpha \rangle =947^{+92}_{-85}$~m} at 75~MHz.
 While this measurement has clear radioglaciological applications, the radio clarity of the ice also has implications for the detection of ultra-high energy (UHE) astrophysical particles via their radio emission in dielectric media such as ice.
-The measured attenuation length at Summit Station is comparable to previously measured radio-frequency attenuation lengths at candidate particle detector sites around the world, and strengthens the case for Summit Station as the most promising northern site for UHE neutrino detection.}
+Assuming a reliable extrapolation to higher frequencies, the measured attenuation length at Summit Station is comparable to previously measured radio-frequency attenuation lengths at candidate particle detector sites around the world, and strengthens the case for Summit Station as a promising northern site for UHE neutrino detection.}